Kaizu-r/Arithmetic-Notation-Converter/README.md

 * Download then extract the Repository
 * Install a C++ Compiler by running the following commands
     * sudo apt install mingw-w64 (for Ubuntu distros)
+* Set up PATH to recognized the program
+    * Open the Terminal
+    * Run this command
+        export PATH= /yourfilepath :$PATH

 # How to Run the Program